LL061/LL061.github.io/content/project/Prosodic-Profile-Modeling/index.md

   - admin
   - Haoran Yan
   - John W. DuBois

-summary: We utilized the techniques of bayesian inference to model the distribution of length of the intonation units and the position of the top 200 words within the intonation units in Santa Barbara corpu.
-By doing a clustering on the parameters of the statistical distribution, we aim to uncover the syntactic, semantics, and pragmatics of the words.
 ---

 Flexible and powerful data analysis / manipulation library for Python, providing labeled data structures.

 <!--more-->
+We utilized the techniques of bayesian inference to model the distribution of length of the intonation units and the position of the top 200 words within the intonation units in Santa Barbara corpu.
+By doing a clustering on the parameters of the statistical distribution, we aim to uncover the syntactic, semantics, and pragmatics of the words.